Baka Bana (Javanese plantain fritters)

 Serve your baka bana plain or with spicy peanut sauce.
 Be forewarned that you will not stop snacking!
 However, be carefull because baka banas retain the heat for a while.
 No point in doing all this work and not being able to enjoy it!

-One Response to “Baka Bana (Javanese plantain fritters)”
+7 thoughts on “Baka Bana (Javanese plantain fritters)